 24. Ascend Janiculan Hill for panoramic views of Rome

-Address: via Garibaldi, Salita di Sant’Onofrio, 00165 Roma RM, Italy
+Address: via Garibaldi, Salita di Sant’Onofrio, 00165 Rome, Italy

-The Janiculum, or Janiculan Hill, offers the best views of Rome.
+The Janiculum, or Janiculan Hill, offers some of the most dreamy views of Rome.
 Climb the long and rocky road up the mountain and be awestruck by the panoramic views of some of the city’s most majestic sites.

 25. Visit Capitoline Hill